Asahi Shinbun Tokyo Local News Reporter Harada Akemi

 “Nowadays, the term ikahomo is often used mockingly.
 It means “you’re stereotypical and have no individuality”.

-The type of models that Mr. N chooses to appear on his magazine covers seem to be gay men, but they are all the type of refreshingly handsome types popular among women as well.
+The type of models that Mr. N chooses to appear on his magazine covers seem to be gay men, but they are all the refreshingly handsome types popular among women as well.

 “Even gay young men are becoming herbivores”